paralect/ship/doc/docs/deployment/digital-ocean-apps.md

 Digital Ocean sets the path to Dockerfiles to the root by default.
 You will need to change it manually.
 Navigate to Settings, expand the App spec tab and change `dockerfile_path` in the editor.

+To deploy your application in a monorepo, it's essential to modify the `source_dir` parameter to the root directory.
+This adjustment is necessary to ensure the correct configuration and operation of the applications within the monorepo.

 ![Create app review](/img/deployment/digital-ocean-apps/do-settings-app-spec.png)

 ## Cloudflare